yhtq/Notes/数学模型/main.typ

-#import "../template.typ": proof, note, corollary, lemma, theorem, definition, example, remark, der, partialDer
+#import "../template.typ": proof, note, corollary, lemma, theorem, definition, example, remark, der, partialDer, inner
 #import "../template.typ": *
 // Take a look at the file `template.typ` in the file panel
 // to customize this template and discover how it works.